 With machine placement, the process involves sales, relationship management, and mutual benefit.
 There are usually two plans of approach for paying for location, space lease or participation location.

 - Space Lease: One option for paying the owner of your machine space is to pay a fixed monthly rate, rent, or space lease.
 This doesn’t change, regardless of machine revenue.
 The going rate depends on your geographic area and cost of living, but you can expect to pay somewhere in the ballpark of $50 a month per machine.
-Don’t sign a lease for longer than six months; the location may not be as desirable as it initially seemed and you want the option to relocate the machine.
+Don’t sign a lease for longer than 6 months; the location may not be as desirable as it initially seemed, and you want the option to relocate the machine.

 - Participation Location: Some vending machine operators pay the location landlord a commission on machine gross—a type of profit-share.
-This could mean a 60/40 split, or a 10%–25% share of vending machine revenue.
+This could mean a 60/40 split or a 10%-25% share of vending machine revenue.
 The landlord may already have a plan for how they approach this opportunity, but go into the conversation with your goals and outcomes in mind.

 Remember that a successful partnership represents a win for both parties, so negotiate a plan of approach that benefits both partners in the deal.

-Step 8: Check Formalities & Legalities
+Step 8: Review Formalities & Legalities

 Each industry, sector, and business type comes with its own bundle of legalities to comply with.
 Here’s a shortlist of the formalities and legalities checklist for a vending machine business:

-- Name and Legal Entity
+1. Name and Legal Entity

 - While not legally required, any business set up with formality as a business entity (like an LLC) is being set up for success.
 Abiding by our recommended legalities and formalities is strongly suggested and will ensure that you’re setting up legally, formally, and intelligently.

-- Licenses and Permits
+4. Licenses & Permits

 - Federal: The applicable federal licensing for a vending machine business depends heavily on what is being sold.